newsgac/platform/README.md

 E.g. to create a user:

-  * Start console using docker-compose (or from you local environment using `python`):
+  * Start console using docker (or from you local environment using `python`):

 ```
-    docker-compose -f docker-compose_local.yml run web python
+    docker exec -it newsgac_dev web python
 ```

   * Import database & user model